marcgg/marcgg.github.com/_posts/2020-03-23-recruitment-interviews-startup.md

 #### Setting Objectives For Each Step

-Once you have decided of the various steps, you need to decide of the objective for each step.
+Once you have decided on the various steps, you need to decide of the objective of each step.
 This is crucial, because in order to be effective you have to make sure you did test what you were planning on testing.

 What you really don't want is this kind of conversation: